SaurabhDevSpace/random-code-space/codebase_directory_structure_exporter/README.md

-# Directory Structure Generator
+# Codebase Directory Structure Generator

-This Python script generates a directory structure in either JSON or text format, allowing you to document your project's file hierarchy in a dedicated Markdown file or display it in the console.
+This Python script generates a codebase directory structure in either JSON or text format, allowing you to document your project's file hierarchy in a dedicated Markdown file or display it in the console.
 It uses the `pathlib` library for cross-platform compatibility and supports recursive directory traversal with error handling for non-existent directories or permission issues.

 ## Features
-- Generate directory structure in JSON or text format.
+- Generate codebase directory structure in JSON or text format.
 - Prompt user for directory path and output format.
 - Save output to `DIR_STRUCTURE_OUTPUT(JSON).md` (for JSON) or `DIR_STRUCTURE_OUTPUT(TEXT).md` (for text) in a Markdown code block.
 - Handle errors like non-existent directories or permission-denied access.